 Pang announced his arrival in ONE by following up this win with a 48-second knockout of Peter Davis in his next match.
 Look for him to go for another huge stoppage victory against Honorio “The Rock” Banario at ONE: HEROES OF HONOR.

 One of the most exciting contests at ONE: AGE OF DOMINATION in Manila, back in December 2016, was between Chinese Taipei’s Jenny Huang and hometown hero April Osenio.

 Osenio delighted the local crowd with her wushu offense.
 She attacked Huang with a variety of kicks, one of which visibly knocked “Lady GoGo” back.
 Huang used her strength to endure her adversary’s strikes, and eventually took the match to the ground with an outside trip.

 However, Osenio displayed proof of Team Lakay’s improved grappling, as she managed to slap on a guillotine choke attempt, and later pressed Huang to the cage to end the opening round in good stead.

 Both competitors were too cautious to start the second round, but the Filipina soon charged in with her kicks.
 Huang, however, managed to take her down to the mat.

-Osenio fended off a couple of rear-naked choke attempts from her Taiwanese counterpart, and at one point, she even got top position.
+Osenio fended off a couple of rear-naked choke attempts from her opponent, and at one point, she even got top position.
 But Huang pulled off an unexpected gogoplata, using her shin to choke the local heroine to submission with merely 32 seconds left in the second frame.

 It was the fifth straight win for the previously-undefeated Huang.
 The victory earned her the Best Submission Of 2016, and led to a title shot against ONE Women’s Atomweight World Champion Angela Lee.
 Now, Huang is now looking to get back in contention against Osenio’s teammate, Gina “Conviction” Iniong.